emillindblad/.dotfiles/README.md

+# .dotfiles
+Config files for various software that I use.
+My Neovim config can be found [here](https://github.com/emillindblad/.dotfiles/tree/master/nvim/.config/nvim).

-# Guide on how to use i3-gaps with KDE
+## Guide on how to use i3-gaps with KDE
 1. Create a new systemd *user unit* to start i3

 `~/.config/systemd/user/plasma-custom-wm.service`